CleverRaven/Cataclysm-DDA/doc/TILESET.md

 Terrain can only use terrain to rotate towards, while furniture can use both, terrain and furniture.

-Presumably, either `edge` or `unconnected` will be used for a certain type, but rarely both at the same time.
-Therefore we give an example for windows using `edge`, and for street lights using `unconnected`.
+Presumably, either `edge` and `end_piece`, or `unconnected` will be used for a certain type, but rarely both at the same time.
+Therefore we give an example for windows using `edge` and `end_piece`, and for street lights using `unconnected`.

 ##### Windows and doors

 Windows and doors (and probably other types) can render differently, depending on where inside and outside is.
 These elements are normally only represented by `edge` in multitile terms.
+In case of a wall next to the window not being visible, it will be `end_piece`.
-For each of the two `edge` directions (north-south, east-west), 2 or 4 sprite variants are required.
+For each of the two basic `edge` and `end_piece` directions (north-south, east-west), 2 or 4 sprite variants are required.
 Further, one `unconnected` variant is required as fallback.

 <img width="200" src="./img/autotile_edge_rotation.svg" />